Abhisheksinghpawar/Abhisheksinghpawar/README.md

 - 👋 Hi, I’m @Abhisheksinghpawar
-- 👀 I’m interested in tech like Python, SQL, Tableau and Google Analytics
+- 👀 I’m interested in tech like Performance Engineering, Analysis and testing
-- 🌱 I’m currently learning Data Science and ML algorithms
+- 🌱 I’m currently learning Java optimization and Heap dump analysis
-- 💞️ I’m looking to collaborate on Data Analysis/Science projects
+- 💞️ I’m looking to collaborate on any new technology
 - 📫 How to reach me www.abhisheksinghpawar.com

 <!---